 I stifle a yawn and shrug.
 The truth is that I’ve actually gotten pretty good at doing that.
 You learn a few things when you don’t sleep through the night.
 “Just tell me what I missed.”

-Clarisse sighs and pulls her long dark red hair up likes she’s going to put it into a ponytail, but instead let’s it fall across her back.
-She’s always saying how annoying her hair is and is constantly shifting it around, but she won’t cut it for anything.
+Clarisse sighs and pulls her long, dark red hair up like she’s going to put it into a ponytail, but instead let’s it fall across her back.
+She’s always saying constantly shifting it around in annoyance, but she won’t cut it for anything.
 “Not much,” she replies, “We’re doing group work until the bell rings.”